kwhite2/git/lessons.md

 - a brief description of changes you made to your file*
 - Its just something Git needs so it doesn't break
 - future aids when you are trying to make sense of or recover changes you previously made to a file*
-- It's nonsense - who needs it?!
+- It's nonsense—who needs it?!

 # Pushing to GitHub